caugustine2022/resume/README.md

 ##### *Average Hrs/Wk: 40-60*

-* Assisted in patching security vulnerabilities and implementing driver’s functionalities updates on Windows/Linux servers and workstations company-wide using WSUS, with 99% success.
+* Assisted in patching security vulnerabilities and implementing driver’s functionalities updates on Windows/Linux servers and workstations company-wide using WSUS, with 90% success.
-* Helped slash risks and malware threats by 60%, analyzing systems security, threats, patch management, and vulnerability scan using Nessus; while producing metrics, reports, and recommendations.
+* Helped slash risks and malware threats by 60%, analyzing systems security, patch management, and vulnerability scans using Nessus while producing metrics reports and recommendations.
-* Maintained and supported the internal security systems, including firewalls, IDS/IPS, identity access management, log management, and patch management systems, with a 90% success rate.
+* Maintained and supported the internal security systems, including firewalls, IDS/IPS, identity access management, log management, and patch management systems, with a 70% success rate.
-* Assisted in developing and implementing effective security plans to maintain the security of computer files against unauthorized modification, destruction, and disclosure; then assisted in updating and documenting security plans to meet the ISO 27K and the NIST 800.53 standards, with 99% data security.
+* Assisted in updating and documenting security plans to meet the ISO 27K and the NIST 800.53 standards, with 95% data security.

 ----